 To avoid seeks ZooKeeper allocates space in the transaction log file in blocks of preAllocSize kilobytes.
 The default block size is 64M.
-One reason for changing the size snapCount maxClientCnxns
+One reason for changing the size of the blocks is to reduce the block size if snapshots are taken more often.
+(Also, see snapCount).